Darwen: Darwen Jubilee Tower

-In 1897 the town council met to deliberate how best to celebrate Queen Victoria's Diamond Jubilee.
-The idea of building the Jubilee Tower, in conjunction with public access to the moors, was put forward.
-A competition to design the tower was won by Ralph Ellison from the borough engineer's department and on 22 June 1897 work began.
-On 24 September 1898 the opening ceremony was held, attended by over 3,000 people.
-Present at the ceremony were Councillor Alexander Carus, Mayor Charles Huntington, the High Sheriff of Lancashire and Lord of the Manor Rev. W.A.
+In 1897, the town council met to deliberate how best to celebrate Queen Victoria's Diamond Jubilee.
+The idea of building the Jubilee Tower was put forward, in conjunction with public access to the moors.
+A competition to design the tower was won by Ralph Ellison from the borough engineer's department and work began on 22 June 1897.
+On 24 September 1898. the opening ceremony was attended by over 3,000 people.
+Present at the ceremony were Councillor Alexander Carus, Mayor Charles Huntington, the High Sheriff of Lancashire and Lord of the manor Rev. W.A.
 Duckworth.

-The tower, which is open to the public, overlooks the town from the moors and stands at an altitude of 1,227 ft (374m) and has a height of 85 ft (26m).
+The tower, which is open to the public, overlooks the town from the moors; it stands at an altitude of 1,227 ft and has a height of 85 ft.
 A spiral staircase leads to the top from where, on a clear day, Blackpool Tower, the Isle of Man, North Wales and the Furness Peninsula can be seen.
-In November 2010 the dome of the tower was blown off by strong winds.
-The dome was restored in January 2012.
+In November 2010, the dome of the tower was blown off by strong winds; it was restored in January 2012.